 Bring to a boil.
 Turn heat down to simmer on low for 45 minutes - 1 hour.

 Remove bay leaves.

-Blend sauce until desired consistency, for chunkier sauce blend 4-5 pulses. for smoother consistency, blend 5-10 pulses.
+Blend sauce until desired consistency.
+For a chunkier sauce, blend 4-5 pulses.
+For a smoother consistency, blend 5-10 pulses.

 Add in 8 leaves of basil and simmer for 30 more minutes until thick.